rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 | Sequential | Yes | Rewards come after many actions |
 | Partially observable | **YES** | Agent can't see everything — must REASON! |

-> 💡 **Kid-Friendly:** Imagine you're blindfolded in a cave.
+> 💡 **Mind-Friendly:** Imagine you're blindfolded in a cave.
 You can smell bad things (stench = monster nearby), feel wind (breeze = hole nearby), and see sparkles (glitter = gold!).
 You have to figure out what's where WITHOUT seeing it!

 ---